sudeltas/solutions_repo_/docs/1 Physics/4 Electromagnetism/Problem_1.md

 # Problem 1
-Simulating the Effects of the Lorentz Force ⚡
+#Simulating the Effects of the Lorentz Force ⚡

-Motivation:
+#Motivation:
 The Lorentz force describes the force experienced by a charged particle due to the presence of electric and magnetic fields.

-The Lorentz force is given by the equation:

 The Lorentz force is given by the equation: